etzkorn/arctools/README.md

 ### Get valid/non-valid day flag with `get_valid_day_flag`

 Function `get_valid_day_flag` computes valid/non-valid day flag (`1/0`)
 for each minute of activity counts data.
+See `?get_valid_day_flag` for more details and function arguments.

 Here, 4 out of 8 days have more that 10% (144 minutes) of missing data.